Course Outline

 - AWS global infrastructure: regions, availability zones, and edge locations

-- Business drivers for cloud adoption in the public sector
+- Business drivers for cloud adoption in government operations

 Core Compute, Storage, and Database Services for Government